ieee-vgtc/ieeevis.org/content/info/workshops.md

 Contact: emily.wall@emory.edu

 Data is an inescapable part of our lives: it guides commerce, government, and technology, and increasingly determines what lives we can (or cannot) live.
 Data visualization has a special place within this emerging, data-driven, order: as a tool to inform or persuade mass audiences, guide or enlighten the specialist, or give a voice to the unheard.
 We therefore pose the question: how can visualization, and visualization research, help us build the worlds we want?
-This theme, building just and equitable futures, is the motivation behind our proposal for a third edition of our recurring workshop at IEEE VIS: Visualization for Social Good.
-Our workshop series has had success not only at showcasing high-quality socially-minded visualization research from diverse voices, but also in starting important conversations around the role of data visualization as a force for good in society at large.
-We hope to continue this effort in 2023.
-Additionally, as our workshop matures, we feel our choice of theme allows us to take a more longitudinal focus as both a workshop and as a community.
-Our workshop, if accepted, would also occur amid a larger conversation about the role of data in human dignity and flourishing.
+This theme, building just and equitable futures, is the motivation behind the third edition of our recurring workshop at IEEE VIS: Visualization for Social Good.
+Our workshop series has been successful not only at showcasing high-quality socially-minded visualization research from diverse voices, but also in starting important conversations around the role of data visualization as a force for good in society at large.
+We invite you to join our workshop and growing community on Visualization for Social Good, to navigate conversations about the role of data in human dignity and flourishing.

 ## <a name="Vis4PandEmRes"></a> [Visualization for Pandemic and Emergency Responses Workshop (Vis4PandEmRes)]()